 In the upcoming posts, I’ll also provide a useful BIM glossary with all of the main acronyms and their meanings referring to operational and strategic procedures, tools and documents.

-If you’re involved in BIM, don’t forget that you can manage processes and workflows using a free and easy-to-use CDE platform: usBIM.
+If you’re involved in BIM, don’t forget that you can manage processes and workflows using a free and easy-to-use BIM data management software: usBIM.

 What is the “Organization Information Handbook”

 The Organization Information HandBook is a document that has been generated with the need to establish general rules, in order to organize any BIM process in an optimal way.

 Primarily, it is a document closely linked to tools such as the Quality Manual (ISO 9000), which sets standard for Quality Management Systems.

 With the development of BIM, a series of new operational and managerial problems have in fact emerged concerning BIM document management.
 Therefore, adopting a discipline capable of structuring BIM processes is essential.

 BEP (BIM Execution Plan) is no longer sufficient in this case, as it is not designed to meet the complexity of the system, roles and processes at an “organization” level.

 At present, the definition of an Information Management Manual is just a proposal still in the process of being systematised, that is however referring to both national and international standards: